-Andrew Cohn, a two-time ITA National Assistant Coach of the Year, is in his second year with the Haverford College women’s tennis team.
-Making an immediate impact, Cohn led the Fords to just their second appearance in the Centennial Conference Championship match as the team finished the year with a 13-4 record.
-He coached four players to All-Centennial Conference accolades in singles and another doubles team to all-conference accolades.
+Andrew Cohn, a two-time ITA National Assistant Coach of the Year, is in his third year with the Haverford College women’s tennis team.
+Making an immediate impact, Cohn has led the Fords to back-to-back Centennial Conference Tournament semifinal appearances.
+He guided Haverford to just its second appearance in the Centennial Conference Championship match and the program’s first-ever national ranking in 2018.

 Cohn took over the Haverford program after spending the four seasons as an assistant coach at Pomona College where he had the opportunity to spend the spring 2014 and 2015 seasons, along with the fall 2016 season, as the interim head coach.